 Even if you are a great writer, you can still use a second eye reviewing your essay.
 If the world’s #1 tennis player Naomi Osaka needs a tennis coach, then anyone can use an essay coach.
 And who better than an experienced professional who can do it with a critical eye to help you make winning essays?

-At Roah Consulting, which is celebrating its 10th anniversary in 2019, we help our clients identify the achievements that should be emphasized in their essays, resumes and interviews.
+At Roah Consulting, which celebrated its 10th anniversary in 2019, we help our clients identify the achievements that should be emphasized in their essays, resumes and interviews.
 That is why we have our clients fill out evaluation and information forms from the outset.

 Far more than simply editing your grammar, we help make your essays come alive, enabling you to stand out as a candidate.
 After all, the top schools receive thousands, of applications per year.
 While GPAs and GMAT scores are important, it is with the essay that you can show the schools your creativity, initiative, ambition, potential, and all of the other characteristics that make great candidates.
 With our support, your essays will help you describe your accomplishments and express your goals in ways that schools find appealing.